deficollective/defiscan/src/content/protocols/euler/euler.md

 > Upgradeability score: High

 ## Autonomy
+### Per-Vault Parameter Control

+Vaults can either be governed or ungoverned.
+Governors of Vaults can accept new collateral assets and adjust risk parameters.
+Misconfiguration or acceptance of malicious collateral can cause _loss of funds_.
+Governed Vaults can either be governed by the Euler DAO or privately by 3rd-parties.
+DAO-managed vaults have a 48-hour timelock protection.
+Privately-managed vaults may have no timelock protection.

+The [riskSteward](https://etherscan.io/address/0xBdAa3FCc9983bD72feE0F7D017e02673896a976d) multisig (3/5) holds emergency roles that bypass the 48-hour timelock for immediate risk-reducing actions.

+### Oracle System

+Each `EVault` has an oracle router configured at creation.
+The router dispatches requests for quotes to different price sources wrapped in adapters.
+The router governor can update which price feeds are used to price assets.
+The router governor and vault governor are often the same entity.
+Misconfiguration of oracle settings can lead to _loss of funds_ through unfair liquidations or excessive borrowing.

+The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintained by [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) maintains a reference list of approved oracle adapters, but during user transactions routers do not verify adapter approval before using configured oracles.
+However, users are informed on the Euler App if oracle adapters satisfy certain checks.
 Euler V2 relies on external oracle providers selected by the `EVault` creators and risk curators for all price data required for collateral valuations and liquidation decisions.

 Router Governor (most times equal to Vault creator/governor) are free to choose a price feed from any of the vendors which includes Chainlink, Pyth, RedStone, Chronicle, Lido, Pendle, Uniswap V3, Midas, MEV Capital, Idle, Resolv and many more.